yayashn/motion/README.md

 <motion.textbutton animate={{ Position: new UDim2(0.5, 100, 0.5, 0) }} />
 ```

-When these values change, animotion will automatically generate an animation to the latest values.
+When these values change, motion will automatically generate an animation to the latest values.
 This animation will feel great by default, but it can be configured with the flexible transition prop.

 ## Variants